 Love them or loathe them, the summer holidays can be a stressful time for most parents.
 You either need a foolproof childcare plan or 1001 ideas to keep them entertained or more likely a bit of both.

-Now I’m by no means a “Pinterest Mum” but after 4 years of raising child with the attention span of a flea, I have got a few favourite activities up my sleeve for keeping kids occupied, and not having to spend any money.
+Now I’m by no means a “Pinterest Mum” but after 4 years of raising a child with the attention span of a flea, I have got a few favourite fun children’s activities up my sleeve for keeping kids entertained, and not having to spend any money.

-Here’s my handy little list of free summer holiday activities for when you need to drag them away from the iPad or TV…and I promise, no coloured spaghetti in sight!
+Here’s my handy little list of free summer holiday activities for when you need to drag them away from the iPad or TV.
+The list includes indoor activities for kids, entertaining games, and things to do with your kids when they’re bored.
+And I promise, no coloured spaghetti in sight!

 Make a treasure chest

 Following on from the above, we’ve made a treasure chest from an old shoe box covered in brown paper where we can keep all of my daughter’s special finds.
 This a great plan as collecting the treasure and then making the chest can take up a whole day – plus it means you don’t have to have their

 Unfortunately, there’s bound to be plenty of rainy days during school holidays in the UK but we’ve found the library is great rainy day activity for an hour or so.
 I get to sit down while she pulls the books off someone else’s shelves, and even better she has to be fairly quiet as otherwise “the library lady will tell you off”.
 What’s not to like.